-- Answer: Well , I hope I can study at University overseas for a few years, I want to go to the USA and study Engineering , and when I graduate I would like to get a job at an Engineering company back in my home country…
+- Answer: Well, I hope I can study at University overseas for a few years, I want to go to the USA and study Engineering , and when I graduate I would like to work in an Engineering company back in my home country.

 What do you like doing in your free time?

-- Answer: When I have free time I like to either watch TV or chat with my friends online.
-I’m not an active person so I’m not really into sports to be honest.
-I reckon I’m pretty lazy actually..
+- Answer: When I have time off I prefer to either watch TV or chat with my friends online.
+I’m not an active person to be honest, so I’m not really into sports… and I’m just too tired for exercise or going to the gym.